• HOME

 KEY POINTS:

-Finally, the personal: you can also go to my Substack page. https://montie.substack.com/ By becoming a paid subscriber there you will be helping me keep food on the table, the lights on and the mortgage company from foreclosing on this layman's home.
+Finally, the personal: you can also go to my Substack page. https://montie.substack.com/ By becoming a paid subscriber there you will be helping me keep food on the table, the lights on, the mortgage company from foreclosing on this layman's home, etc.

 You can contact me at Montie@EffectiveSelfGovernance.com